djvcom/mock-collector/README.md

 This library was inspired by `fake-opentelemetry-collector` but adds:

-- **Trace Support**: Test both logs and traces in the same collector
+- **Full Signal Support**: Test logs, traces, and metrics in the same collector
 - **HTTP Protocol Support**: Both JSON and Protobuf over HTTP, not just gRPC
 - **Fluent Assertion API**: Builder pattern for more readable tests
 - **Count Assertions**: `assert_count()`, `assert_at_least()`, `assert_at_most()`